syncfusion-content/wpf-docs/wpf/SfImageEditor/SaveAndReset.md

 ### Image location

-Image can be saved at the specified location as in the below code.
+Image can be saved at the specified location as demonstrated in the following code.

 {% tabs %}